themaire/ecf_bancash_back_deployment/README.md

 ```

 # Screenshots
 Just after "terraform apply" command is done, the deployment is well present and seen in the console.
-In the status, the two pods wanted are "ready".
+In the status, the two pods wanted are "ready".<br>
+We can see "ecf-bancash-back" deployment.
 ![ScreenShot](img/console_deployment.png.png)